Baroness Mary Vetsera: Death

 After Kaspar had refused to die with him, the crown prince proposed a suicide pact to Vetsera.
 While he probably just did not want to die alone, Vetsera seemingly perceived the plans as the dramatic union-in-death of star-crossed lovers.
-She wrote: "If I could give him my life I should be glad to do it, for what does life mean for me?”
+She wrote: "If I could give him my life I should be glad to do it, for what does life mean for me?"
 In her farewell note to her sister, she wrote "we are both going blissfully into the uncertain beyond."

 On 29 January 1889, the imperial couple hosted a family dinner party before leaving for Budapest, Kingdom of Hungary.
 The crown prince excused himself and travelled to the hunting lodge in Mayerling, where he arranged for a day of shooting for 30 January.
 When his valet, Johann Loschek knocked on his door to wake him up early in the morning, he received no answer.
 Rudolf's hunting companion, Count Joseph von Hoyos-Stichstenstein joined him, and they tried to open the door.

 In the end, Loschek smashed in a door panel with a hammer and opened the door from the inside.
 In the dark room, he found the crown prince sitting motionless by the side of the bed, leaning forward and bleeding from the mouth.
-Vetsera's body lay on the bed, with rigor mortis already set in.
-Later it was determined that the crown prince first shot Vetsera, then himself.
+Vetsera's body lay on the bed, with rigor mortis having already set in.
+Later it was determined that the crown prince had first shot Vetsera, then himself.

 Aftermath

 Vetsera's maternal uncles were quickly summoned to remove their niece's body and bury it as discreetly as possible.
 Even her mother was forbidden to attend the ceremony.
 The body was taken to the closest cemetery, the one at the Cistercian monastery in Heiligenkreuz.
 As her death was thought to be a suicide, her uncles had a hard time persuading the abbot to give permission for a Christian burial, eventually convincing him that she had only committed it because of momentary insanity.

 On 16 May 1889, Vetsera's mother had her daughter exhumed.
-Vetsera’s remains were transferred from the original wooden coffin to a copper one and reburied.
+Vetsera's remains were transferred from the original wooden coffin to a copper one and reburied.

 The official story of murder-suicide was unchallenged until after the Second World War.
 After Soviet troops had disturbed Vetsera's grave, and when it was being repaired in 1955, the monks found a small skeleton inside the coffin, with no apparent bullet holes in its skull.

 In 1959, physician Gerd Holler and a member of the Vetsera family, accompanied by other specialists, inspected her remains.
 The bones were in disarray, but shoes and long black hair were found in the coffin.
 Upon careful examination, Holler found no sign of a bullet wound on the skeleton.
 The skull cavity showed signs of trauma, which could have been inflicted by the grave robbers, or could indicate that Vetsera had died from a blow to her skull and not by the hands of the crown prince.